-Steinmo teaches courses on political economy, comparative politics and American government (which he still doesn’t really understand).
-He holds the Chair in Public Policy and Political Economy at the European University Institute (EUI) in Florence, Italy, and is a Senior Research Fellow at Nuffield College, Oxford University, as well as an "Honorary Professor" at the University of Southern Denmark.
-He has also been a researcher or visiting professor at many different institutions around the world including: The Max Planck Institute, Koln, Germany; the University of Tokyo; Science Po, University of Bordeaux, France; Gothenberg University, Sweden; and Copenhagen Business School.
+Steinmo teaches courses on political economy, comparative politics and American government (which he still doesn’t really understand.)
+He is currently a professor of Political Science at the University of Colorado.
+Previously he held the Chair in Public Policy and Political Economy at the European University Institute (EUI) in Florence, Italy and was a Senior Visiting Scholar at Nuffield College, Oxford University.
+He has also been a researcher or visiting professor at many different institutions around the world including: The Copenhagen Business School, The Max Planck Institute, Koln, Germany; the University of Tokyo; Science Po, University of Bordeaux, France; Gothenburg University, Sweden; and Copenhagen Business School.
 He is currently on leave from the University of Colorado.

-Over the past several years Steinmo has received numerous awards for both his teaching and his writing including the "Riker Award for the Best Book in Political Economy” from the American Political Science Association and the “Gabriel Almond Award for the Best Dissertation in Comparative Politics” also from the American Political Science Association.
+Over the past several years Steinmo has received numerous awards for both his teaching and his writing including the European Research Council, “Advanced Researcher Frontier Grant, the “Riker Award for the Best Book in Political Economy” from the American Political Science Association and the “Gabriel Almond Award for the Best Dissertation in Comparative Politics” also from the American Political Science Association.
 He has also been a Fulbright Fellow, a German Marshall Fund Senior Scholar, a STINT Senior Researcher, and an Abe Fellow.